Minors on Campus Policy

 At least one Authorized Adult for every ten Minors ages 6 to 14

 At least one Authorized Adult for every twenty-five Minors ages 15 to 17

 I. Develop and make available to participants the rules and discipline measures applicable to the Program.
 See PolicyTech Related Documents (120 Template Participant Rules.)
-The following must be included in Program rules unless the Program Director receives written permission from the Office of University Counsel to adapt or omit the rule(s):
+The following must be included in Program rules unless the Program Director receives written permission from the Minors on Campus coordinator to adapt or omit the rule(s):

 1. The possession or use of alcohol and other drugs, fireworks, and weapons is prohibited.

 2. The operation of a motor vehicle by Minors during the Program is prohibited unless required by the nature of the Program.

 3. The parking of staff and participant vehicles must be in accordance with Tennessee Tech parking regulations.

 4. Rules and procedures governing when and under what circumstances participants may leave Tennessee Tech property during the Program.

 5. No violence, including but not limited to sexual violence, will be tolerated.